Tanvi-19/Data-Visualization/README.md

 ## Problem Statement :
 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!

--Possible KPIs include (to get you started, but not limited to):
+- Possible KPIs include (to get you started, but not limited to):

-  -Overall customer satisfaction
+  - Overall customer satisfaction
-  -Overall calls answered/abandoned
+  - Overall calls answered/abandoned
-  -Calls by time
+  - Calls by time
-  -Average speed of answer
+  - Average speed of answer
-  -Agent’s performance quadrant -> average handle time (talk duration) vs calls answered
+  - Agent’s performance quadrant -> average handle time (talk duration) vs calls answered